Statistical Computing Workshop: Using the SPSS Mixed Command

 4. Homoscedascity The residuals have a constant variance.
 Heteroscedascity may be observed if an important variable is omitted from the model.
 To test this assumption, plots of the raw residuals against each predictor would be made.
 5. Normality of residuals All residuals in the model are normally distributed.
 Many researchers, including Singer and Willett (2003, page 128) prefer visual inspection of such graphs rather than formal tests such as Wilks-Shapiro or Kolmogorov-Smirnov.

 Checking the assumptions of even a simple multilevel model is a lot of work.
 For the first two assumptions, it is up to the researcher to know these things about the data and the model.
-The last three of these assumptions can be assessed with graphs.
+The other two assumptions can be assessed with graphs.
 We will take a very simple model as an example.
 The save subcommand will be used to save the necessary variables to the dataset.

 * checking model assumptions. mixed write with read /fixed read /random intercept | subject(cid) /print = solution /save = fixpred(blue_read) pred(blup_read) resid(resid1_read).